 13 And lead us not into temptation, but deliver us from evil: For thine is the kingdom, and the power, and the glory, forever.
 Amen.

-Now let’s break it down so that we all understand what he is telling us in this pattern of prayer.
+Now let’s break the verses down so that we all understand what Jesus is telling us in this pattern of prayer.

 Our Father which art in heaven, recognizes God for who He is and where He is located.
 Satan is the god of this world but you are talking to The God of Everything.